 It’s easier to run away from your problems than to be a man (or a woman) and face them head-on.

 “People are mirrors.
 If you smile, a smile will be reflected.” – Zeno

-If I punch you in the face, there’s a good chance you’ll return the favor….
+If I punch you in the face, there’s a good chance you’ll return the favour….
 10X.
 And I’d deserve it.

-Kill em with success and a killer smile, and that’ll reflect on your own feelings and self-esteem.
+Kill them with success and a killer smile, and that’ll reflect on your own feelings and self-esteem.

 Plus it feels better that way.

 Not to say that’s always or is the only approach to dealing with it.